 71% of men and women with IS downplay their achievements when other people bring them up.

 Surprisingly, 85% of women with IS and 81% of men are actually decent goal-achievers, and are not strangers to success.
-Yet, more than 60% of them worry that other people will discover that they are an imposter, and that they are not as skilled or smart as they appear to be.
+Yet, more than 60% of them worry that other people will discover that they are an impostor, and that they are not as skilled or smart as they appear to be.

 Only 30% of women with IS and 27% of men are satisfied with their job.
 And due to their tendency to doubt and devalue themselves, only 23% of women with IS and 22% of men were rated as a good performer in their last performance review.

-The majority of people who are dealing with Imposter Syndrome tend to be between the ages of 18 to 29, a time when they are still feeling their way around the world and trying to figure out what they want to do with their life (or if the career path they have chosen is the right one).
+The majority of people who are dealing with Impostor Syndrome tend to be between the ages of 18 to 29, a time when they are still feeling their way around the world and trying to figure out what they want to do with their life (or if the career path they have chosen is the right one).

 Despite having tasted some success – the majority are/were good students and have achieved at least a Bachelor’s degree – they still don’t believe in their potential.
 Their achievements may provide tangible evidence that they have what it takes to be a success, but their tendency to undermine their abilities and rationalize away their achievements seems to overpower their better judgment.

-Granted, some people with Imposter Syndrome may very well be incompetent.
+Granted, some people with Impostor Syndrome may very well be incompetent.
 However, when a person has low self-esteem, a tendency to attribute any success to factors outside their control, and to set unreasonably high standards for themselves, they are already setting themselves up for disappointment and failure.

-Imposter Syndrome is, at its basis, an issue of perception.
+Impostor Syndrome is, at its basis, an issue of perception.
 When we view the world through the eyes of low self-esteem, for example, we see faults where others see quirks, we see failures where others see rites of passage, and we see obstacles where others see challenges.

 - Don't compare yourself to others.
 You may look at someone and think they possess some quality or advantage that you don't, but the fact is they may be looking at you and thinking the very same thing.
 Besides, someone who is seemingly happy or successful may be going through difficulties that you don’t know about.
 Judge yourself by your own standards, because every person is unique.